OpenEvalProject/evals/manuscripts/elife-66917/v2/manuscript.md

 **Figure 8.:** (a) Within each scale, strengths of each pairwise forward sequences in the region of interest (ROI) (significant replay speeds, compare with Figure 7d, green shading) are ordered from the start of maze to the end of the maze; alongside that, the mean sequence strength across all of these valid pairwise transitions is plotted (red) in comparison to the mean of all control transitions (grey).
 This is for visualization purpose only and is included in the red rectangle. (b) The contrast defining a linear change in forward sequenceness across the track (spatial modulation) is shown (red line), both separately for each scale, and average across scales, and compared to permutations.
 On average, forward replay is stronger at the beginning of the track. (c) Same as panel (b), but this is for the backward sequences.
 Unlike forward replay, backward replay is stronger at the end of the track.
 Note that both panels (b) and (c) are about spatial modulation effect, which is orthogonal to overall sequence strength, allowing valid inference.
 They are therefore included in green boxes. (d) The difference of this spatial modulation effect between forward and backward sequence is also significant.
 The black dotted lines indicate the 2.5th and 97.5th percentile of the permutation samples.
 The red solid line indicates the estimate of the true contrast effect.

 To formally test the spatial modulation effect, we can use the exact same approach as outlined above in section 'Linear contrasts'.
 Here, we test a linear increase or decrease across different transitions.
-We take the linear contrast weight vector, c ([-2,-1,0,1,2] for the largest scale, [-3:3] for the next scale, [-5:5] for the next scale, and [-12:12] for the smallest scale), and multiply these by the beta estimates of the transitions:(17)contrast=cTβ
+We take the linear contrast weight vector, $c$ ([-2,-1,0,1,2] for the largest scale, [-3:3] for the next scale, [-5:5] for the next scale, and [-12:12] for the smallest scale), and multiply these by the beta estimates of the transitions:

+$$
+contrast=c^{T}\beta
+$$

-If this new measure, contrast, is different from zero, then there is a linear increase/decrease from one end of the track to the other.
+If this new measure, $contrast$, is different from zero, then there is a linear increase/decrease from one end of the track to the other.
 Note that this new contrast is no longer biased by the ROI selection as each transition contributed equally to the ROI selection, but we are now comparing between transitions.
 Inference on this contrast is therefore valid.
 We have therefore put them in green boxes to match Figure 7f (Figure 8b, c).

 Within the larger two scales, these contrasts are significantly negative (tested against permutations in exactly the same way as the ‘mean’ contrasts).
 Since we are still in the linear domain, we can now just average these contrasts across the four scales and get a single measure for spatial modulation of replay.
 This average measure is significantly negative (Figure 8b).
 Hence, on average, forward replay is stronger at the beginning of the track.